envoyproxy/gateway/docs/latest/design/envoy-patch-policy.md

 ## Implementation
-`EnvoyPatchPolicy` is a [Direct Policy Attachment][] type API that can be used to extend [Gateway API][]
+`EnvoyPatchPolicy` is a [Direct Policy Attachment][] type API that can be used to extend [Gateway API][] Modifications to the generated xDS configuration can be provided as a JSON Patch which is defined in [RFC 6902][].
+This patching mechanism has been adopted in [Kubernetes][] as well as [Kustomize][] to update resource objects.

 ### Example
 Here is an example highlighting how a user can configure global ratelimiting using an external rate limit service using this API.